HsKA-OSGIS-archive/GeoViz/README.md

 # About:

 The objective of this project is to visualize radon measurements in parts of Germany in a web application.
 Different measurements of radon over the study area can be spatially analysed, compared and visualized.
 This gives an overview of radon measurements in basements and inside houses and can also be studied further with different factors influencing the radon gas, for example "rock type" (=petrograph).
 In addition to the "classic" web application where the user can choose between different layers, it is also possible to display further statistical information about the visualized datasets.
-These charts are created using d3 and are displayed in different modal windows.
+These charts are created using d3 and are displayed in a modal window.

+When we created the functions for the creation of the charts, we tried to get them as generalized as possible.
+This means that you can take these functions and use them to create your own d3 visualizations.
+Therefore you do not even need to understand how d3 works.
+At the beginning of each script there is a list with descriptions and explanations of all necessary arguments that are needed to run these functions.

 # Authors: